 No. You can only apply to one academic program at any time but you can indicate your first choice and your second choice of academic program.
 Your first choice of study will be the basis for your application assessment.

 Master's Degree students normally study for 22 months which includes four semesters, two short breaks and one long break between semesters.
-Doctoral students study for at least seven semesters or three and a half years.
-The Diploma Program is at least two semesters long and the Certificate Program is one semester long.
+Doctoral students study for at least 42 months or seven semesters.
+The Diploma Program is at least 12 months or two semesters and the Certificate Program is 5 months or one semester.

 Application to AIT is now fully online.
 Thus, please apply using the Online Application System

-Two letters of Recommendation are required (Form 2).
+Two letters of Recommendation are required.
 At least one of these Letters of Recommendation must be completed by a university faculty member.
-Each form must be completed and signed by the referee him/herself, otherwise, it will be invalid.
+Each form must be completed by the referee him/herself, otherwise, it will be invalid.